 Does the Bible teach the priesthood of all believers?First Peter 2:5 is the main verse in the Bible that speaks of the priesthood of believers: "You yourselves like living stones are being built up as a spiritual house, to be a holy priesthood, to offer spiritual sacrifices acceptable to God through Jesus Christ."
 Is this verse applicable to all believers?

 The short answer is yes, it is.
 In the Old Testament, the Law of Moses specified that only certain people could serve as priests before God.
-The person could only be from the tribe of Levi, and had to be a man between certain ages and without blemis.
+Priests were men, from the tribe of Levi, between certain ages, and without blemish.
 If the man had any disability, he could not serve as a priest.
 If he was involved in sinful practices, he was also disqualified from service.

 When Christ came, He provided a new covenant through the shedding of His own blood.
 Hebrews 10:12-14 teaches, "But when Christ had offered for all time a single sacrifice for sins, he sat down at the right hand of God, waiting from that time until his enemies should be made a footstool for his feet.
 For by a single offering he has perfected for all time those who are being sanctified."